spcourse/python/en/loops/practice/contents.md

        for y in range(1, 4):
            print(f"x = {x}, y = {y}")

-Adapt the program in such a way that the print-statement is only executed *if* the sum of `x` and `y` is more than 6.

-**Exercise 14** Adapt the program in such a way that at the moment just before a new value is assigned to `x` (i.e. just after the loop over y is finished), the program prints: `The value of x is now ... and we have just finished the loop over y`.
+Adapt the program in such a way that at the moment just before a new value is assigned to `x` (i.e. just after the loop over y is finished), the program prints: `The value of x is now ... and we have just finished the loop over y`.

 The output should look as follows: